The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 part of human rights, would enable the Council of Europe to address

-the Summit should also support an expansion of the Council of Europe’s
+the summit should also support an expansion of the Council of Europe’s

 activities aimed at enhancing citizens’ trust in democratic processes